This advert is from a book published in Australia, in 1884. Doesn’t time fly?

 © Awia Markey – remains of buildings in Foundations Park, along Gloucester Walk

-My next cafe review – of a contemporary venue – will be posted in a few weeks time.
+My next cafe review – of a contemporary venue – will be posted in 2018.
 Thanks for your patience.
 Until then, bon appetit!